ILMN Investors Have Opportunity to Lead Illumina, Inc. Securities Fraud Lawsuit

-LOS ANGELES, Nov.
-30, 2023 /PRNewswire/ -- Glancy Prongay & Murray LLP ("GPM") announces that investors with substantial losses have opportunity to lead the securities fraud class action lawsuit against Illumina, Inc. ("Illumina" or the "Company") (NASDAQ: ILMN).
+BENSALEM, Pa., Dec.
+6, 2023 /PRNewswire/ -- Law Offices of Howard G. Smith announces that investors with substantial losses have opportunity to lead the securities fraud class action lawsuit against Illumina, Inc. ("Illumina" or the "Company") (NASDAQ: ILMN).

 Class Period: May 1, 2023 – October 16, 2023